 Snacks – Camping is the best excuse to eat cake.
 My go to snacks are chips, muffins and biscuits to dip in tea (You can take the girl out of England but you can’t take England out of the girl)

 Plates/ Bowls/ Cutlery/ Camping Mugs – You don’t have to get fancy with your camping plates and bowls.
 Re-usable plastic plates are the most cost effective and eco-friendly.
 We have a set of four plastic plates, bowls and cups that we keep in our camping box ready to when we need it.
 We also have light-weight cutlery that we take on backpacking trips and a couple of standard (our are personalised!) tin camping mugs for hot drinks like tea and coffee.

 Seasonings/Sugar/Condiments – What is a morning coffee without sugar?
 Or a hotdog without mustard?
 I try to keep camping food as easy and basic as I can to lessen the amount of things we bring, but some things you just can’t go without.
 Ketchup, mustard, sugar, salt and pepper should be the minimum of what you bring condiments wise.

-Coffee – When we are backpacking in the backcountry and camp for the night we bring instant coffee and coffee whitener to save on weight.
+Coffee – Everyone needs coffee when camping.
+When we are backpacking in the backcountry and camp for the night we bring instant coffee and coffee whitener to save on weight.
 But when you’re car camping you get the luxury of real ground coffee and creamer!